artefactual/archivematica/src/archivematica/dashboard/frontend/README.md

 1. Add a new JSON file in `lib/shared/i18n/locales` (BCP 47 filename, e.g.
    `pt-br.json`).
 2. Add the locale code to `AVAILABLE_LOCALES` in `lib/shared/i18n/index.ts`.
-3. Ensure the backend sets `window.DashboardConfig.currentLanguage` to the POSIX/CLDR form (e.g. `pt_BR`) when needed.
+3. Ensure the dashboard layout sets `data-current-language` on the `body` element to the POSIX/CLDR form (e.g. `pt_BR`) when needed.

 ### Language selection at runtime

-- The initial locale comes from `window.DashboardConfig.currentLanguage` when present, and falls back to English.
+- The initial locale comes from `body[data-current-language]` when present, and falls back to English.
 - The runtime expects POSIX/CLDR style values like `pt_BR` and converts them to BCP 47 (`pt-br`) internally.